Basis Reference Technique

 Overview

-The Basis Reference Technique (BRT) introduces a structural change in AXIS that improves the ability to define, manage, control, review and report larger and more granular sets of actuarial assumptions used in production models.
-The technique will be especially useful for efficiently managing large sets of actuarial assumptions used for the new valuation frameworks that are subject to frequent update (IFRS 17, US PBA, US GAAP TI, and Canadian GAAP).
+The BRT introduces a structural change in AXIS that improves the ability to define, manage, control, review and report larger and more granular sets of actuarial assumptions used in production models.
+The technique will be especially useful for efficiently managing large sets of actuarial assumptions used for the valuation frameworks that are subject to frequent update (e.g. IFRS 17, US GAAP LDTI, VM-20 and PBA).

 Anticipated Benefits of Using Basis Reference Technique